osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 .. code:: bash

-    # list ONLY files that have "R1" at the start *or* end
+    # List ONLY files that have "R1" at the start OR end
-    # here we use the wildcard *
+    # Here we use the wildcard * twice (once at the  start and
+    # once at the end) to match any start or end characters
-    # note that here you cannot tab complete the name
+    # Note that here you cannot tab complete the name
     ls -lh *R1*
     -rwxrwxr-x 1 olin olin 597M Mar  1 10:08 H8_anc_R1.fastq
     -rw-rw-r-- 1 olin olin 597M Mar  1 11:04 H8_anc_R1_trimmed.fastq